Sikarugir-App/.github/profile/README.md

 <br>

 > [!NOTE]
-> How to install Kegworks using [homebrew](https://brew.sh/)
+> How to install Sikarugir using [homebrew](https://brew.sh/)
 > ```
 > brew upgrade
-> brew install --cask --no-quarantine Kegworks-App/kegworks/sikarugir
+> brew install --cask --no-quarantine Sikarugir-App/sikarugir/sikarugir
 > ```
 >
 > How to install using [MacPorts](https://www.macports.org/)